-Our nominations for our IMAGE Business Woman of the Year Awards 2016 are in full swing and there’s still time to nominate any women you know who excels in the world of business; if you know a contender we need to know about, nominate them (or why not yourself?)
-HERE.
-In the run up to our BWOTY awards, we’re stocking up on career advice from those who well and truly know their stuff.
+Our IMAGE Business Woman of the Year Awards are looming ever closer and in the run up to our gala night, we’re stocking up on career advice from those who well and truly know their stuff.

 With a job market that’s constantly shifting, this is one skill you’re going to want to add to your CV.
 Don’t know where to start?
 Suzie Coen suggests it might be time to call in the experts.

 Feeling trapped down a badly lit career cul-de- sac with no means of escape?
 A lateral-thinking strategy could make all the difference.
 Stop trying to jump from A to B. Instead, just pivot: the career pivot, which sees you keep one foot planted in your “safe zone” – your current industry or company – and pivoting with your other foot as you seek an alternative pathway.
 This isn’t about starting over completely, but moving around in your existing company to an area that’s growing; re-skilling yourself; setting out on the road to self-employment; or taking on part-time jobs where you utilise your existing skills in different ways.
 A job for life is a thing of the past, so developing versatile skills that equip you for change is an essential part of any smart employee’s armour.
 As well as technology making some jobs obsolete, an increased uptake of higher education has created greater competition between candidates, and the boom in the casual market has also led to a lack of job security.
 As businesses finally show real signs of recovering from the recession (albeit slowly), employees are growing in confidence.
 The combination of all these conditions has resulted in more people looking to make a career change.
 But how do you successfully pivot your career?
 How do you make what seems like one of the biggest decisions of your life and not only survive, but truly succeed?